How Americans Like You Have Helped Make This Project Possible

-Projects such as this one would not be possible without the funding generated from proceeds of sales of the “Save Vanishing Species Stamp,” also known as the “Tiger Stamp.”
-Through programs administered by the U.S. Fish and Wildlife Service, Tiger Stamps have helped fund projects that benefit tigers, sea turtles, great apes, rhinos and elephants in 35 countries.
-Since 2011, purchases of stamps have generated more than $4.7 million in funding for international conservation projects.
-Learn more and purchase Tiger Stamps from the U.S. Postal Service.
+Projects such as this one would not be possible without the funding generated from proceeds of sales of the “Save Vanishing Species Semi-Postal Stamp,” also known as the “Tiger Stamp.”
+Through programs administered by the U.S. Fish and Wildlife Service, Tiger Stamps have helped fund projects that benefit tigers, sea turtles, great apes, rhinos, and elephants in 33 different countries.
+Since 2011, purchases of stamps have generated more than $6.5 million in funding for international conservation projects.
+Learn more and purchase tiger stamps from the U.S. Postal Service.
 Thank you for your support!

-Hluluhwe-iMfolosi, in the province of KwaZulu-Natal (KZN), is synonymous with rhino conservation – it was here that South Africans found the last surviving population of southern white rhinos.
-Whereas international tourists come to KZN to see rhinos, poachers come in search of rhino horn.
+Hluluhwe-iMfolosi is synonymous with rhino conservation – it was here that South Africans found the last surviving population of southern white rhinos.
+Whereas international tourists come to KwaZulu-Natal (KZN) to see rhinos, poachers come to KZN in search of rhino horn.
 Although rhino horn is made of keratin, the same substance as human fingernails, poachers will kill rhinos for their horns because people mistakenly believe the horns have medicinal powers.
 By the early 1960s and 1970s, both black and white rhinos were hunted to dangerously low numbers throughout Africa.
 Threats to rhinos are so great that to minimize the information available to poachers, specific data on HiP’s rhino population is confidential.

 However, through ambitious anti-poaching campaigns and reintroduction programs, the rhino population increased and was reintroduced to sites where rhinos had gone locally extinct.
 Thanks to good custodianship, dedicated individuals and strong political will, South Africa was able to increase its rhino population from fewer than 100 to more than 20,000 individuals.
 White rhino populations grew to the point that they became the founder population for all other southern white rhino populations in existence today.
 Field rangers patrol the park to provide on-the-ground protection for the rhinos.
 The rangers are committed to defending the park’s habitat and species, and enforcing regulations within the park.
 They are also able to arrest violators.